Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/maybe-games/_index.md

 It also revealed, however, that this core could be dressed up in different ways.
 It could be taken in different directions, and I've learned over the years to develop those into unique games instead of trying to "cram it all into one game".
 And that's how we ended up with the small set of Maybe Games.
 Same simple core, completely different experience based on how it's applied.

-@TODO: The fonts used are **??** (headings, decorative text) and **??** (body, longer paragraphs).
-Both are freely available online.
+The font used for the body text (longer paragraphs) in the entire project is **DejaVu Sans**.
+It is open source, freely available online.
+Each game has a unique secondary font for short and decorative text.
 Some generative AI was used for complex illustrations, everything else (idea, rules, code, assets, designs) is entirely mine.

 {{% /section-centered %}}